 Why is making inclusive technology important to you?

-In 1996 I joined Guide Dogs for the Blind and trained as a Guide Dog Mobility Instructor.
-My passion revolved around the provision of canine guides and companions for blind and visually impaired people but by 2003 I began to notice how technology was beginning to influence the lives of my clients.
-It was slow to start with but gradually more and more people were turning up to train with their new dogs and were talking about and showing other members of the class their latest gadget or application.
+In 1996, I joined Guide Dogs for the Blind and trained as a Guide Dog Mobility Instructor.
+My passion revolved around the provision of canine guides and companions for blind and visually impaired people.
+But by 2003 I began to notice how technology was beginning to influence the lives of my clients.
+It was slow to start with, but gradually more and more people were turning up to train with their new dogs.
+And people were talking about it and showing other members of the class their latest gadget or application.

-I could see that technology was the future and started to really connect with it through the experiences of my clients.
-It was a hobby project initially but by 2011 I had invented the world’s first pedestrian crossing operated by smartphones.
-From here I realised that technology solutions, if designed with the end-user in mind, could dramatically change the world and improve the independence and choice available for all disabled people.
+Ultimately, I could see that technology was the future and started to really connect with it through the experiences of my clients.
+It was a hobby project initially.
+But by 2011 I had invented the world’s first pedestrian crossing operated by smartphones.
+From here, I realised that technology solutions, if designed with the end-user in mind, could dramatically change the world and improve the independence and choice available for all disabled people.
 This has not changed and the potential seems to grow larger and more exciting every day.
 I love being a part of it.

 Has the pandemic made life more difficult for disabled people?
 If so, how does Neatebox support them?

-The simple answer is yes but it has also given society the kick it needed to look at how innovative practices and solutions can help us come out of the other side of this dreadful period a much better more prepared society.
+The simple answer is yes.
+But it has also given society the kick it needed to look at how innovative practices and solutions can help us come out of the other side of this dreadful period as a much better more prepared society.
 The truth is though that this can only happen if we engage with real solutions.
 Identify them, support them, and promote them.

 WelcoMe is our customer service application.
-It lets a customer service team know you are going to be walking through the door shortly and gives them the information they need in order to provide a better, less discriminatory service.
-It helps the service team feel more confident and promotes foundational quality relationships which we hope both parties embrace.
+It lets a customer service team know you are going to be walking through the door shortly.
+It then gives them the information they need in order to provide a better, less discriminatory service.
+The service team feels more confident and it promotes foundational quality relationships, which we hope both parties embrace.
 So, yes the world is a more challenging place but it has also thrown up the most amazing opportunities for societal improvement.
 Now, all we need to do is get the message out there.

 As a founder, how important is building the right team been to your success?

 Now, Woody, he’s your planner.
 Put Buzz and Woody together you have the start of a team.
-Add Slinky and Jessie and Bullseye and Rex and Mr. Potato Head and you’ve really got a team.
+Add Slinky, Jessie, Bullseye, Rex and Mr. Potato Head and you’ve really got a team.
 You’ve got an AMAZING team.
-Neatebox is a little like the Toy Story Gang.
-I’m definitely Buzz and my amazing COO is Woody with Caro, my Operations, director more like Jessie.
+Neatebox is a little like the Toy Story gang.
+I’m definitely Buzz and my amazing COO is Woody with Caro, my Operations Director more like Jessie.
 Our team is growing and increasingly we add specialists who will add to the amazing company we are building.

 Do you need help building your team?
 RecruitmentJunky will get to know your business and find you the perfect fit for your team.
-We back our candidates with the RecruitmentJunky Guarantee.
 Take a look around, get in touch and see how we could help your business grow.

 3 Minute Read 17.09.20